 Consider also: What Does a House Appraisal Consist Of?

 A title examiner can help you find any issue that could affect the proposed deal before it becomes a major problem for you.
 You don't want to find out at closing that there's a lien on the house, an unpaid tax bill or another person who claims to be the real owner of the property.

 You can conduct a title search yourself by going to the county recorder's office, the local courts and the local tax office and asking them for all their records on the property.
 However, a title search company is in a better position to find all the relevant information.

 Title examiners usually offer different packages, depending on your needs and your budget.
-Most title searches take three business days to complete, according to AFX Research.
-The chain of title research can take longer, as can any title search in a remote location.
+Most title searches take three to five business days to complete, but the chain of title research can take longer, as can any title search in a remote location.
 Title examiners are usually willing to expedite the search if you're on a deadline, but you may have to pay extra.
 Call your title search company to find out its policy on rush orders.

 Consider also: Buying a Home Timeline: What You Need to Know